webOS-ports/org.webosports.app.contacts/README.md

 org.webosports.app.contacts
 ===========================

-The Contacts (address book) app for Lune OS, built with Enyo 2.
+The Contacts (address book) app for Lune OS, rewritten with Enyo 2.
 Typically, most data is supplied by Synergy Connectors, but it also allows local editing.

 ## Building/Installation

-You can develop in the browser like a normal Enyo 2 app - Contacts will use the data in db8SourceMock.js
+You can develop in the browser like a normal Enyo 2 app - Contacts will use the data in db8SourceMock.js and the mock directory.

-When you're ready to install to a device, run `tools/deploy.sh -i` (Luna-Next will restart)

 ## Contributing